learn-co-students/git-flow-001-prework-web/README.md

 11. add firefly pic and caption to add-firefly branch
 12. merge add-firefly into master

 Without looking at the diagram above, try and draw your own visualization.
 Take a picture of your work and add that image to the `public/img/` folder.
-Title your drawing "visualization".
+Title your drawing "drawing.png".

 ### Quiz Time